So you passed the RD Exam? Congratulations!

 Reality is starting to set in: you are about to embark on your new nutrition career.
 If you do not have a job already lined up, this is a great opportunity to reflect on your past experiences and what you hope for in a future employer.

 Think back to your dietetic internship days… what rotations did you enjoy most?
-Did you love the fast pace of clinical work, do you hope to support your community in a public health setting?
+Did you love the fast pace of clinical work or do you hope to support your community in a public health setting?
 Would you like to work with kids in school nutrition, or could you even see yourself diving right into private practice?
 In addition, what other elements of a job are important to you?
 Think about your ideal schedule, remote vs. onsite, team culture, salary, etc. When it comes to salary, what kind of pay are you looking to get or do you need to sustain your lifestyle and pay any bills?
-For help in determining a competitive salary for your geographic area, make sure to check out the salary calculator provided by the Academy of Nutrition and Dietetics.
+For help determining a competitive salary for your geographic area, check out the salary calculator the Academy of Nutrition and Dietetics provides.

 Your take-home salary isn’t the only thing to consider when evaluating an offer.
 It’s also worth factoring in PTO, job flexibility, healthcare benefits, and whether your employer will offer reimbursement for continuing education, professional conferences, etc.